-Since it opened its doors in 1948, Penn State Behrend has grown from 146 students on a former farm estate into a thriving academic institution with more than 4,700 students, 50 buildings, and 33,000 alumni.
+Since it opened its doors in 1948, Penn State Behrend has grown from 146 students on a former farm estate into a thriving academic institution with 4,500 students enrolled in Behrend programs on campus and online, more than 50 buildings, nearly 700 faculty and staff, and 33,000 alumni.

 The Penn State Behrend campus was donated to the University in 1948 by Mary Behrend in memory of her husband, Ernst, co-founder (with his father and brother) of the Hammermill Paper Company, later acquired by International Paper.
 In donating her family's Glenhill Farm estate to Penn State, Mrs. Behrend was responding to the need, expressed by a committee of prominent Erie residents, for a public, co-educational, non-sectarian university presence in Erie.

 The first students to enroll at what was then known as The Behrend Center could complete only their freshman year at the center.
 When Penn State reorganized in 1959, the Commonwealth campus system was established and The Behrend Center became the Behrend campus of Penn State.
 Both the enrollments and the physical expanse of the campus grew throughout the 1960s and early 1970s and, by 1971, more than 1,200 students were enrolled.